 The Plan area is located within the Fairland/White Oak Policy Area, which covers most of the eastern County.
 The traffic modeling analysis included a review of the forecasted speed of travel by automobile for the policy area using the Transportation Policy Area Review (TPAR) methodology.
-Land use and transportation infrastructure is forecasted to be out of balance in the Fairland/White Oak Policy Area at build-out of the alternative Plan scenario as measured by the Subdivision Staging Policy's TPAR roadway adequacy test.
+Land use and transportation infrastructure is forecasted to be in balance in the Fairland/White Oak Policy Area at build-out of the alternative Plan scenario as measured by the Subdivision Staging Policy's TPAR roadway adequacy test.
 The TPAR test evaluates the forecasted speed of travel on each arterial road within the policy area in its peak direction of travel (as derived from the regional transportation demand model) against uncongested, "free flow" speed, and weight-averages the results of all arterials in a policy area by vehicle miles of travel (VMT).
 The ratio of forecasted speed to uncongested speed is consistent with the type of analysis recommended by the Transportation Research Board's Highway Capacity Manual (HCM).

-The Subdivision Staging Policy's roadway adequacy standard for the Fairland/White Oak Policy Area is a minimum 45 percent ratio of forecast speed to uncongested speed (mid-point of Level of Service "D").
+The Subdivision Staging Policy's roadway adequacy standard for the Fairland/White Oak Policy Area is a minimum 42.5 percent ratio of forecast speed to uncongested speed (mid-point of Level of Service "D").
 A ratio that is lower than this standard is considered to be inadequate.
 For the Fairland/White Oak Policy Area, a TPAR analysis was performed assuming that the level of development in the Plan area reaches the build-out amounts in the alternative scenario (see Figure 7).
 This analysis assumed a BRT network is implemented to serve the Plan area and a 30 percent non-auto driver mode share (NADMS) is achieved for workers within the Plan area.
 It also assumed that additional interchanges are constructed on US 29 and the bridge over Old Columbia Pike is rebuilt and open to traffic.
 These recommendations are supportive of reaching area-wide land use-transportation balance in the Fairland/White Oak Policy Area.
-However, the resulting policy area ratio of 38 percent of forecast speed to uncongested speed is well below the minimum 45 percent policy area adequacy standard.
+However, the resulting policy area ratio of 38 percent of forecast speed to uncongested speed is well below the minimum 42.5 percent policy area adequacy standard.

-When analyzing whether a policy area is in balance, County policy explicitly excludes traffic associated with interstate highways (I-495, I-270, and I-370) from the area-wide transportation test in recognition of the high proportion of through and regional trips on these roads.
-US 29 functions, in part, as a limited access facility between the County line and New Hampshire Avenue.
-The corridor is also only one of three (I-495 and I-270 being the others) in the County that has seen an overall increase in Average Annual Daily Traffic (AADT) during the past seven years.
-This suggests that the corridor functions in a manner similar to I-495 and I-270 in that it has a higher percentage of through trips with longer than average trip length for the segment within the Fairland/White Oak area.
+When analyzing whether a policy area is in balance, County policy explicitly excludes traffic associated with interstate highways (I-495, I-270, and I-370) and the Intercounty Connector (MD 200) from the area-wide transportation test in recognition of the high proportion of through and regional trips on these roads.
+The US 29 corridor is the only one of three (I-495 and I-270 being the others) in the County that has seen an overall increase in Average Annual Daily Traffic (AADT) during the past seven years.
+This suggests that the corridor functions in a manner similar to I-495 and I-270 in that it has a higher percentage of through trips with longer than average trip length for the segment within the Fairland/White Oak policy area.